 As for values like symmetry, beauty, coherence and eternal significance, the Contemporary Art pieces have little to recommend them.
 They do not seek to elevate or inspire.
 At best, they are social commentaries on the world around them.
 In order to understand what those commentaries are, one has to research the back story.
 For example, it turns out that the Rhein II artist digitally removed all things from the scene except for the river itself.
 He explains: “Paradoxically, this view of the Rhine cannot be obtained in situ, a fictitious construction was required to provide an accurate image of a modern river.”
 This is interesting as an intellectual matter, but does not add value to the work of art as a visual or sensory experience.

 In the end, Contemporary Art is an expression of the boredom and lack of meaning that pervades modern life.
 Western civilization, especially in the high culture realm, is both exhausted and has lost its nerve.
 Thankfully, the cultural heritage left by our forbears is still available to us.
 We can still view the works I reference above, read Jane Austen, listen to a concerto by Bach, or see a play by Shakespeare.
+Also, if you would like to read an academic treatment by an author who largely shares my view of the failings of Contemporary Art, but does so in a much more rich and thoughtful way, check out Michele Marder Kamhi’s Reflections on Art, Pseudo Art, Art Education & Theory.

 Over the next few weeks, I challenge you to step outside of our mean and vulgar art landscape.
 Instead, take in some of the world’s great culture.
 It will please your eye, raise your spirits, and take you to a different and better place.